You can track waste time for work and quality items.

 |Partially done work||Associate the Partially done work category with phases that were repeated, for example due to incomplete or low quality work.|

-- If your waste definition diverges, create new waste categories.
-You can deactivate or deprecate any of the predefined or new waste categories by clicking the ellipsis to the right of the category row.
+- You can deactivate or deprecate any of the waste categories.
+Click the ellipsis to the right of the category row.

-- You can neither deactivate nor deprecate the default waste category of None.
+- You can't deactivate or deprecate the default waste category None.